3b9a3487-edit

 ©Mark Senior

-3) A Deeply Political Story with a Romantic Background
+3) A Deeply Political Story Set Against a Romance

-At the heart of the story, Jackie White (played by Sting), the foreman, and his colleagues are facing the closure of their shipyard, under the government of Margaret Thatcher, the British Prime Minister at the time.
-As proof that unity is strength, they decide to resist, coming together, men and women alike, to finish this ship in which they've poured their heart and soul.
+At the heart of the story, Jackie White (played by Sting), a foreman, and his colleagues are faced with the closure of their shipyard, under the government of Margaret Thatcher, the British Prime Minister of the time.
+Proving that unity is strength, they decide to resist by coming together, both men and women, to finish the boat they’ve poured their hearts and souls into.

-Powerful messages, a unique lesson in history, intertwined with love stories — like Meg and Gideon, or between Peggy and Jackie — that soften the intensity of the social struggle and add a touch of lightness to the show.
-When the lights come back on, it takes a few minutes to return to the r& ```equality, not without the three melodious notes and the lyrics “And the last ship sails” playing in our heads.
-More than a musical, The Last Ship is a tribute to History, to memory, and to the collective.
-And a tangible proof that Sting still has more surprises up his sleeve.
+Strong messages, a unique lesson in history, combined with love stories — like Meg and Gideon, or Peggy and Jackie — which temper the intensity of social struggle and bring a touch of lightness to the show.
+When the lights come back on, it takes a few moments to return to reality.equality, not without the three melodious notes and the lyrics “And the last ship sails” spinning in our heads.
+More than a musical, The Last Ship is an ode to History, to memory, and to the collective.
+And a tangible proof that Sting still has surprises in store for us.

 The Last Ship